 What is the difference between hard coral and soft coral?

-The main difference between hard coral and soft coral is those hard corals have a calcium carbonate skeleton, and soft corals are more fleshy in, like those large hard interior structures.
+The main difference between hard coral and soft coral is that hard corals have a calcium carbonate skeleton, and soft corals are more fleshy in, like those large hard interior structures.

 What is soft coral used for?